 VDACS released an announcement regarding this approval on June

-active through 15 October 2012.
+was active through 15 October 2013.
 Venom (label, MSDS) and Scorpion (label, MSDS) are the two approved commercial

 products of dinotefuran.
 Dinotefuran has a 3-day PHI on